Roland Sutton Chair of Radiology

 Structural, molecular and functional brain imaging using MRI, SPECT and PET.

-Main interest is in normal brain ageing and dementia.
+Main interest is in normal brain ageing and changes associated with cognitive decline due to neurodegenerative diseases that cause dementia.

 Other interests: brain imaging in neurodevelomental and other neurogedenerative disorders.